nickhart203/nickhart203/README.md

-- 👋 Hi, I’m @nickhart203, a product designer
+- 👋 Hi, I’m nick, a product designer
-- 👀 I’m interested in product design
 - 📫 How to reach me: nick@opra.design or on our website https://opra.design

 <!---